BreakoutMentors/Python-Resources/Drawing and Animation/mouse and keyboard.md

 def keyPressed():
   print(keyboard.key)
 ```
+Note: Keyboard input on Trinket seems to be broken.
+You can switch to using the [Processing IDE](https://processing.org/reference/environment/)

 ## Other things to know

 Can also get the previous x or y for when the mouse moves: